forkiron/scrible/README.md

-Would u rather scribble or scrible (scr-eye-ble)
+Would you rather scribble or scrible (scr-eye-ble)?